On the Other Hand

 Nevertheless my expectations were high, hyped by the whole Georges Blanc thing, and anyway hadn’t I only the other day been extolling the ability of the French to serve large numbers of people with very good food indeed?
 In front of us was an open kitchen filled with busy chefs and beyond were attractively laid tables overlooking a garden, childrens’ play area and a pond.

 Perhaps it was my original disappointment at finding myself in Georges Blanc’s carefully constructed mirage of past times that coloured my view of our meal; indeed neither the food nor its cost bore much resemblance to those of a simple village bistrot.
 Service was professional without engagement; all the servers seemed very young with no obvious front-of-house maître’d to keep an eye on things.
 No matter this until our first course was served.
 Tam found a large house fly, still alive, tramping about in the mousseline sauce which covered his asparagus.
 The servers were nowhere in sight - we waited for one to appear - eventually I went to look.
-I thought, well at least once I’ve found someone I’ll get to say those celebrated words, only need to change ‘soup‘ to ‘sauce‘.
+I thought, well at least once I’ve found someone I’ll get to say those celebrated words, “Waiter, there’s a fly in my soup”, only needing to change ‘soup‘ to ‘sauce‘.
 In the event heavily intoned ironic phrases were lost on the poor lad I finally tracked down.
 Offending plate was whisked away and soon replaced by another.
 No word was spoken; no explanation given; no apology made.
 I can only assume flies in sauces (or in soups) just do not happen in the perfect Georges Blanc world.

 Now here’s the odd thing.
 At the end of service a man in chef’s whites paid a fleeting visit to the half-dozen occupied tables saying a brief word as he went by.
 I was so taken by surprise that before I could muster any words - in French - he had been and gone.
 It was only the following day that I discovered that this man was none other than Georges Blanc himself!
 Now I love it when chefs leave their kitchens and talk to their customers at the end of a meal, but here in this milieu it seemed like just another part of the play.
 He had not cooked our meal; no-one had told him about the fly; he had not come to apologise but simply to receive due praise from his appreciative clients.